 “Confidential Information” refers to all messages, data, objects, media recordings, or any documents provided by the Disclosing Party to the Receiving Party related to negotiations, business, or operational practices, whether in written form, orally, or electronically.
 This includes data stored within the Disclosing Party’s system, regardless of whether it is explicitly labeled as confidential or if the Receiving Party ought to reasonably understand it to be confidential by its nature or surrounding circumstances.
 This also encompasses personal data or data of a personal nature as defined by the Personal Data Protection Act 2019, including but not limited to: technical knowledge, formulas, components, processes, algorithmic instructions, intellectual property, blueprints, photographs, graphs, drawings, diagrams, artworks, videos, simulation data, inventions and innovations, agreements, analytical documents, reports, business plans, studies, notes, estimates, compilations, marketing data, workflows, chains of command, store locations, data searches, industrial production development methods or distribution processes, customer lists and details, pricing information, sales and production volumes, customer needs, and/or any other information of commercial, economic, procedural, and/or business value due to its confidential nature relevant to the purpose of this agreement.
 This applies regardless of whether such information is altered by the Receiving Party, or when and how it is disclosed by the Disclosing Party.
 It also includes facts related to the entering into this Agreement and any business negotiations or activities and their current status.

-“Personnel” refers to directors, officers, employees, agents, or consultants of each party, as well as any individuals or legal entities, including but not limited to, any company within the group of each party authorized by such party.
+“Personnel” refers to committee members, officers, employees, agents, or consultants of each party, as well as any individuals or legal entities, including but not limited to, any company within the group of each party authorized by such party.

 “Team Members” refers to personnel, students, and/or individuals invited, assigned, or contracted by Naresuan University to carry out tasks related to the university’s research and innovation projects.